 - no “controlled foreign company”, or “sub part F” rules, so the profits of a foreign subsidiary of an Irish holding company are not taxed in Ireland unless they are repatriated to Ireland; and generous reliefs for costs of acquiring IP and other intangibles.

-Stability: Ireland has a strong legal regulatory framework that supports business.
+7. Stability: Ireland has a strong legal regulatory framework that supports business.
 Ireland is a common law jurisdiction.
-Its legal concepts will be recognised and understood by most foreign investors, including UK and U.S. multinationals.
+Its legal concepts will be recognised and understood by most foreign investors, including UK and U.S. multinationals (as well as Canadian, Australian and other Commonwealth countries).
 Ireland’s court system is efficient and pro-business.
 The Irish Commercial Court, a specialist division of the High Court, deals quickly with commercial disputes over €1 million and disputes involving intellectual property.

 - exemptions for certain start-up companies from tax in each of their first three years;